Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 • Printers and other office supplies

-• Smartboards for collaboration
+• Smartboards for collaboration or study groups

 By including all of these features in a study space, institutions can help contribute to an environment that fosters scholarship – and can even help promote schools.